crooks-s/oop_game-v2/README.md

 # oop_game-v2
-TeamTreehouse Unit 4 Project
+## Introduction

-This application presents a game called *Phrase Hunter*.
-Upon starting the game, a phrase is hidden from the player.
-The player must choose letters on the webpage in order to correctly guess the hidden phrase.
-Upon 5 incorrect guesses, the players loses and may choose to play again.
-Upon fully revealing the hidden phrase, the player wins and may choose to play again.
+Treehouse Unit 4 Project.
+This is a game called 'Phrase Hunter' that provides the player with a hidden phrase.
+The player must choose letters in order to correctly guess the phrase.
+The player may use the on-display keys/buttons or physical keyboard.

-- Added functionality so player may use physical keyboard instead of on-display keyboard to play the game.
+## Tech Stack
-- Added and styled an in-game message for players when they guess correctly or incorrectly.
+HTML/CSS.
+JavaScript.

-This is Team Treehouse project demonstrating:
+## Process/Learning (to be updated)
 1) DOM manipulation
 2) Array iteration methods
 3) Refactoring and DRYing